 Vapor retarder-faced insulation: If your floors are prone to mold and mildew, use a vapor retarder to control moisture movement through your floors.
 For better thermal efficiency, CertainTeed MemBrain™ Continuous Air Barrier & Smart Vapor Retarder should be installed facing up toward the unheated areas of your home.
 This will help keep your floors dry.

-Spray foam insulation: This type of insulation is one of the best options to insulate difficult-to-access areas like your basement rim joists or crawlspace.
-Spray foam insulation can help seal all the gaps, tightly insulating and air-sealing your home’s foundation.
+Air Sealants: Seal gaps and penetrations with an air sealant to optimize the insulation in your home.
 If you want to keep your home dry year-round, CertainTeed CertaSeal™ INT air sealant can also safeguard your home against wind uplift and moisture infiltration – helping you create the perfect indoor temperature.

 Insulating your floors will help regulate the temperature in your home throughout the seasons.
 In addition to the thermal benefits, insulation will help reduce the noise between floors, turning your home into a comfortable and quiet oasis.

 CertainTeed trusted contractors can help you choose the best insulation material to help maintain a consistent floor temperature throughout the year.

 We’re always available to assist you with any questions you may have.
 Please let us know what you need: